FirstGroup’s CEO exit sets course for rocky ride

-LONDON, July 27 (Reuters Breakingviews) - Challenging journeys need a good driver.
-Awkward, then, that embattled UK bus and train operator FirstGroup (FGP.L) lost Chief Executive Matthew Gregory on Tuesday without a permanent replacement at the wheel.
+LONDON (Reuters Breakingviews) - Challenging journeys need a good driver.
+Awkward, then, that embattled UK bus and train operator FirstGroup lost Chief Executive Matthew Gregory on Tuesday here without a permanent replacement at the wheel.
 Instead, Chairman David Martin will be shunted into the new role of executive chairman while the company hunts for a replacement.

 Capital Calls - More concise insights on global finance: